-We can imagine ‘better’ so we expect better.
-Animals feel the same emotions that drives imagination in us, but only momentarily, and mostly just connected to current external stimulus.
-In addition to external stimuli, we fabricate self-stimuli from remembered past and imagined future images tied ultimately to deep-seated needs and fears.
+We can imagine a better something and so we tend to expect that better something.
+Animals feel the same emotions that drive imagination in us, but only briefly and directly connected to current external stimulus.
+In addition to external stimuli we sense, we produce self-stimuli from our remembered past and imagined future images.
+In due course, these memories and images then stimulate and re-stimulate our deeper-seated needs and fears.

-The pains of life are inevitable—natural.
-Cognitively resisting what is natural adds suffering to life’s pain.
-This is something from which non-thinking animals are spared.
-They can’t think and so can’t imagine a better way.
+The pains of life are inevitable and natural.
+Our ability to imagine ways of resisting what is natural only adds suffering to life’s pain.
+Non-thinking animals avoid this additional suffering.
+They can’t maintain a well imagined past and future, and so can’t imagine a better way.
 Does this mean humans suffer more?
-Yes.
-Imagined gains and losses (need and fear + thought) create our desires and worries.
-These do seem to add a degree of discomfort beyond what other animals experience.
-The next question is, how large is the difference?
+I suppose so.
+Imagined gains and losses (need + fear + thought) create our desires and worries.
+These do seem to add a degree of discomfort beyond what other animals can experience.
+The question is how large is the difference?

-Any judgment on degree of difference will always be a projection of the observer’s (the judge’s) needs and fears as well.
-The clever human mind has great difficulty seeing, realizing, knowing, and finally accepting the fallibility of itself.
-In addition, it generally doesn’t appreciate its fallibility pointed out.
-A couple of Taoist core observations speak to this: Knower not speak; speaker not know (I think of thought as the internal aspect of speaking, or visa versa).
-Realizing I don’t know is superior, not knowing this realization is a defect.
-And finally topped off with When understanding reaches its full extent, can you know nothing?
+Judging degrees of difference will always be a projection of the observer’s needs and fears, so who knows?
+The human mind, bolstered by ego, has great difficulty seeing, realizing, knowing, and finally accepting its own fallibility.
+A couple of Taoist observations speak to this issue: Chapter 56, Knowing doesn’t speak; speaking doesn’t know (I think of thought as the internal aspect of speaking, or vice versa); chapter 71, Realizing I don’t know is better, not knowing this knowing is disease; chapter 10, When understanding reaches its full extent, can you know nothing?

 Memory Poisons Consciousness’s Well

-I suppose it is heretical to say, but human memory is another destructive and sorrow causing aspect of our superior cognitive ability.
-As we know, a blade cuts both ways.
-First a ‘good’ side of the memory coin: it is one of humanity’s premier survival tools, and it offers us the sweet (and bitter sweet) joy of nostalgia.
-Now, the other side of the coin…
+I suppose it sounds heretical to say, but human memory is a somewhat destructive and sorrow causing aspect of our unique cognitive ability.
+A sharp knife blade cuts both ways.
+First, the good side of the memory coin: it is one of humanity’s foremost survival tools, and it offers us the sweet and bittersweet joy of nostalgia.

 Another pernicious side to memory is favoritism.
-As Lau puts it, it is the way of heaven to show no favoritism.
-Just as we tend to see and hear what we want; we also then tend to form and store away a version of memory that support our point-of-view.
-Memory then becomes profoundly more unreliable (i.e., a biased memory is worse than neutral non memory).
+As D.C.
+Lau puts it in chapter 79, It is the way of heaven to show no favoritism.
+Just as we tend to see and hear what we desire, we also tend to form and retain the version of memory that supports our viewpoint.
+That makes memory even more unreliable.
+Indeed, such biased memory is in some ways worse than no memory at all.

-Being more actively aware of this tendency to use memory as ammunition to push an ideal or action, whether an offensive attack or defensive, helps me take the certainty out of the thought and the steam out of the push.
-Honestly seeing this bio-hoodwink for what it is, has so far turned out to be my weapon of choice against my own delusion and folly.
+Being acutely aware of this tendency to use memory as ammunition to push an ideal or action helps me take the certainty and the push out of my memory.
+Honestly seeing this bio-hoodwink (p.11) for what it is, has so far turned out to be my weapon of choice against my own delusion.